yxshee/analytics-dashboard/docs/AI Usage Report.md

 </p>

 # 📝 Report Overview
-This report details how AI tools were leveraged throughout the development of the ADmyBRAND Insights Dashboard.
+This report details how AI tools were leveraged throughout the development of the React-based ADmyBRAND Insights Dashboard (React + Vite).
 It covers the tools used, key interactions, prompt examples, work distribution, and lessons learned.

 ## 🛠️ AI Tools & Extensions
 | Tool             | Role & Contribution                                           |